-Reviewers find that the pillow sometimes is lumpy when it's initially unpacked, but following the manufacturer’s instructions to fluff and refresh the pillow in a dryer seems to help.
-And while plenty of people have been very happy with Snuggle-Pedic’s customer service and pillow customization, others complain that the pillow is sewn shut on the end and you can’t make simple adjustments to the fill yourself.
+You may find the pillow is lumpy when it's initially unpacked, but following the manufacturer’s instructions to fluff and refresh the pillow in a dryer seems to help.
+And while Snuggle-Pedic has stellar customer service and pillow customization, one con is that the pillow is sewn shut on the end and you can’t make simple adjustments to the fill yourself.

-When it comes to the best pillow for side sleepers, we recommend the Coop Home Goods Adjustable Pillow (view at Amazon).
+When it comes to the best pillow for side sleepers, we recommend the Coop Home Goods Adjustable Pillow.
 It’s filled with a combination of memory foam and microfiber so it’s both breathable and hypoallergenic.
-However, if neck pain keeps you up at night, Parachute’s Down Alternative Side Sleeper Pillow (view at Parachute) is an excellent choice.
+However, if neck pain keeps you up at night, Parachute’s Down Alternative Side Sleeper Pillow is an excellent choice.
 The unique construction helps keep your body in proper alignment throughout the night for a more comfortable night’s sleep.

 Pillows come in a whole range of materials, and each has its pros and cons.
 Think about what is most important to you, and look for a material that supports that.
 For instance, memory foam pillows are firm and maintain their shape well, but they can trap heat at night.
 Down pillows and polyester-stuffed pillows are fluffy and pliable, but may not offer enough support for those who like a firm place to lay their head.

 Look for a pillow shape that will properly support your neck and accommodate your shoulders properly when you sleep on your side.
 The best pillows for side sleepers are a bit boxy, rather than round, in order to keep your neck and spine aligned as you sleep.

 In the case of pillows, softer isn't always better.
 While your preferred firmness is a personal decision, side sleepers will want some support to keep your neck properly aligned while you rest.
 If you like a super-soft surface to lay your head, consider a pillow with a firmer core and a fluffier outer layer to give you the best of both worlds.